Middelburg.jpg

 Process

-Except applied the Orchid City sustainable city model to calculate a diverse program of housing typologies and neighborhood amenities.
-The model ensured inclusive community design alongside sustainable production of energy, vegetables, fruits, and nuts for all Sint Laurens residents.
+The Orchid City model calculated a diverse program with neighborhood amenities and various housing typologies for an inclusive community.
+Room was allocated for sustainable production of energy, vegetables, fruits, and nuts for all residents of Sint Laurens.

 Outcomes